Kitchen Ready Betty

 Pin the Recipe

-Impress your guests with a serving option that has tasty appeal and mighty awesomeness!
-In this Swedish Meatballs with Dill Sauce Appetizer, tender beef meatballs are flavored with allspice, bake in the oven in under 30 minutes and then get enveloped in a perfectly seasoned, tangy homemade cream sauce.
+In this Swedish Meatballs with Dill Sauce Appetizer, tender homemade meatballs are flavored with allspice, bake in the oven in just 20 minutes, and are served in a smooth and tangy white sauce that features sour cream and fresh dill.

 swedish meatballs with dill sauce